|A Brief List of Some Key Terms in Literature|

 Hyperbole: An overstatement or exaggeration.

-Imagery: Often taken as a synonym for figurative language, but the term may also refer to the 'mental pictures' which the reader experiences in his/her response to literary works or other texts: see, for example, the entry on 'Imagery' here, which explains that our other senses apart from sight may be involved as well.
+Imagery: Often taken as a synonym for figurative language, but the term may also refer to the 'mental pictures' which the reader experiences in his/her response to literary works or other texts.
+The term however, may refer to sensory experiences that go beyond the visual; see, for example, the document on Five Types of Imagery, which explains that our other senses, apart from sight, may be involved as well.

 Kind (or literary kind): A literary genre which has a distinctive collection of external features.

 Litotes: The opposite of a hyperbole where the significance of something is understated.